Pentagon Barracks

 Lafayette, Robert E. Lee, George Custer, Jefferson Davis, and Abraham Lincoln.

 French, British and Spanish fort

 Pierre Le Moyne d'Iberville visited the area circa 1700.
 France retained the Baton Rouge site until the British took control in 1763.

 In 1779, during the American Revolutionary War, the British erected a dirt Fort New Richmond on the banks of the Mississippi River.
 Bernardo de Gálvez, colonial governor of Louisiana (New Spain), arrived on 20 September 1779 and found three hundred British troops garrisoning Fort New Richmond.
 In the Battle of Baton Rouge (1779), engineers under Spanish Governor Gálvez quickly constructed a siege line, enabling the Spanish troops to shell Fort Richmond; the British surrendered the next day.
-The Spanish garrisoned the fortification and renamed it Fort San Carlos.
+The Spanish garrisoned the fortification and renamedit as Fort San Carlos.